 We hope to educate and inspire you to make more informed choices and for you to regularly engage in sustainable practices aided by our clothing care, repair and community initiatives.

-- We offer online care advice for all fabrics to ensure they last.
+- We provide detailed information about TOAST materials, explaining our approach to fibre sourcing and creating our fabrics as well as online care advice for all fabrics to ensure they last.

-- We run repair workshops across the UK and online, with helpful guides to mastering traditional techniques such as Sashiko, the ancient and highly intricate Japanese method of patching and mending.
+- We run repair workshops across the UK and online, with helpful guides to mastering traditional techniques such as sashiko, as well as other forms of reuse through the lenses of sustainability, culture and storytelling.

-- We will launch our TOAST Mentorship Programme to support creative students and graduates each year from 2023, offering guided experience in various departments of the business.
+- We will commit to partnering with mentorship programmes supporting creative students and graduates each year from 2023, offering guided experience in various departments of the business.

-- We are committed to diversifying our networks in each area of our business – from our makers and contributors to our podcast guests and editorial content.
-Ongoing, we aim to provide an inclusive setting, one where we celebrate and nurture our growing community of thoughtful, diverse creatives, both locally and internationally.
+- We aim to provide an inclusive setting, one where we celebrate and nurture our thoughtful, diverse creatives, both locally and internationally.